isw-kudos/kudos-docs/docs/boards/kubernetes-prerequisites.md

-Requirements and considerations before installation of Kubernetes and Kudos Boards
+Requirements and considerations before installation of Kubernetes and Huddo Boards

 ## Servers

 This solution is designed to run a cloud-like environment locally in your data centre.
 You should expect to configure a minimum of 3 servers.

 This solution is ideal if you already have kubernetes (or IBM Component Pack for connections) as it can run in your existing environment.
-If this is the case, please reach out to Team Kudos for support.
+If this is the case, please reach out to Team Huddo for support.

 ---

 ## Existing Infrastructure

-In addition to the above, Kudos Boards for Kubernetes is able to take advantage of existing services in your network, if you have any of the following and would like to take advantage of them, please ensure you have all relevant access documented.
+In addition to the above, Huddo Boards for Kubernetes is able to take advantage of existing services in your network, if you have any of the following and would like to take advantage of them, please ensure you have all relevant access documented.

 | Service    | Requirements                                                    |
 | ---------- | --------------------------------------------------------------- |